 Star ratings are the most obvious display of customer sentiment, but they don’t shed light on why your customers feel the way they do, and this “why” will determine whether your customers do business with you again or not.
 If you dig deeper into the actual content of customer feedback, you can identify trending topics and underlying themes that are driving your ratings and revenue.
 This is difficult, if not impossible, to do without a text analytics software.
-The good news is there are several solutions available that convert your customer feedback from across the web into straightforward insights you can take action on.
+The good news is that there are several solutions available that convert your customer feedback from across the web into straightforward insights you can take action on.

 If you’re on the fence about investing in social sentiment analysis tools, take a look at some of the benefits customer sentiment analysis can deliver for your business:

 1) Optimize your marketing strategy

 Are you running ads and posting to social at random, or are you following a strategic plan?
-How are you supposed to know whether you should change up your marketing strategy and when?
+How are you supposed to know whether you should change your marketing strategy and when?
 Your marketing efforts should not be one-sided blasts to the masses.
 They should be carefully tailored to your ideal customer.
 Sentiment analysis can not only give you a feel for what your customers think of your current approach and what could be improved; it also familiarizes you with the way your customers talk to each other and about your brand.
 Use this insight to adjust your high-level messaging so it resonates deeply with your target audience.